SourinDas2000/Live-Stock-Prices/README.md

-# Live-Stock-Prices
+# About the Program:
-The program automatically shows all the ups and down of a stock, live in form of a graph.
+The program uses Yahoo Finance to fetch live stock market data of Microsoft and Apple stocks.
+The output produces two animated graphs using Matplotlib FuncAnimation that updates itself automatically showing all the ups and down in the stock prices--live.